VincentyTM/vkit/README.md

 ## Dependency Injection

 Using `$.inject`, you can avoid unnecessary levels of passing arguments down the component tree.
-By default, classes are lazily constructed by `$.inject` calls, and injected classes work like singletons.
+By default, singleton instances are constructed lazily and injected by `$.inject`.

 ```javascript
 class MyService {